 “Lorenzini became fascinated by the idea of using an amiable, rascally character as a means of expressing his own convictions through allegory.
 In 1880 he began writing Storia di un burattino (“The story of a marionette”), also called Le Avventure di Pinocchio, which was published weekly in Il Giornale dei Bambini (the first Italian newspaper for children).”

-Le Avventure di Pinocchio, a fairy tale describing the adventures of a stubborn marionette in his quest to become a real boy, was published in 1883 (you can read the original book here, if you wish).
+Le Avventure di Pinocchio, a fairy tale describing the adventures of a stubborn marionette in his quest to become a real boy, was published in 1883.

 Lorenzini’s work was not solely political.
-His writings, especially Le Avventure di Pinocchio contained a great deal of metaphysical aspects that are often overlooked by modern readers.
+His writings, especially Le Avventure di Pinocchio contained dealt with metaphysical manners that are often overlooked by modern readers.
 One important fact needed to fully understand the depth of Lorenzini’s work is that he was an active Freemason.
 In an essay called Pinocchio, mio Fratello (Pinocchio, my Brother) Italian Freemason Giovanni Malevolti describes the Masonic background of Lorenzini:

 “Carlo Collodi’s initiation into Freemasonry, even if cannot be found in any official records, is universally recognized and often referred to.
 Aldo Mola, a non-mason who is generally defined as an official historian of Freemasonry, has expressed with great certitude the writer’s initiation into the Masonic family.
 Events in Collodi’s life seem to further confirm this thesis: the creation in 1848 of a paper called “Il Lampione” (The Beacon), which, as stated by Lorenzini, “illuminated all who were teetering in darkness”; he also considered himself a “passionate disciple of Mazzini” (a prominent Italian Freemason and revolutionary).”